-I did want the usual, and he asked if I was staying warm in the cold weather (no) and how my finals were progressing (it was the last day!
-Hence me writing this instead of working on them).
+I did want the usual, and he asked if I was staying warm in the cold weather (no) and if my finals were going well (also no, although it was the last day, hence me writing this instead of working on them).

 This, arguably, has become one of the best parts of my last few months: becoming a regular at this coffee shop.
-I’ve only been a regular at a few places throughout my life, mostly in college (mostly at coffee shops) and, in my opinion, being a coffee shop regular is genuinely one of the greatest experiences life has to offer.
-I feel like our greatest authors and artists and thinkers were regulars at some cafe or another, and they were probably onto something.
-Being a regular gives you a place to nest your brain, to comfortably think while existing in the public world, to return to yourself while marinating in the thoughts of others… The best three days of my entire Europe travels this summer were when we went to the same coffee shop every day and sat there, reading for hours.
+I’ve only been a regular at a few places throughout my life, mostly in college (mostly at coffee shops) (actually, exclusively at coffee shops) and, in my opinion, being a coffee shop regular is genuinely one of the greatest experiences life has to offer.
+I feel like our greatest authors and artists and thinkers were probably regulars at some cafe or another.
+If that is the case they were probably onto something.
+For one, greeting your barista by name, asking them questions, just saying hi to someone you know — it’s the best way to start your day.
+But also, being a regular gives you a place to nest your brain, to comfortably think while existing in the public world, to return to yourself while marinating in the thoughts of others.
+The best three days of my entire Europe travels this summer were when my sister and I went to the same coffee shop every day and sat there, reading for hours.
 It’s that feeling of being nestled deep into a place that allows you to nestle deep into yourself. like a little coffee shop nesting doll.

-I don’t know what the threshold is between being a familiar customer and a regular. or what the requirements are.
-Is there a certain number of times you must frequent the place? or must you order the same thing every time? or come at the same time? or every day wear the same thinned out brown Nike sweatpants you bought in Paris and can’t seem to take off because they have become your comfort pants and you can’t write effectively without them?
-Lol, just hypothetically, I mean. — Regardless, at some point, through some means, I seem to have become a regular.
+I don’t know what the threshold is between being a familiar customer and a “regular.”
+Or what the requirements are.
+Is there a certain number of times you must frequent the place? or must you order the same thing every time? or come at the same time? or be known by name? or every day wear the same thinned out brown sweatpants you bought in Paris and can’t seem to take off because they have become your comfort pants and you’ve convinced yourself you can’t write your best without them?
+Just hypothetically, I mean. — Regardless, at some point, through some means, I seem to have become a regular.

-There’s always a post man that comes, and he sits in the seat by the door early in the morning – around six thirty – and eats a pastry and a coffee.
+There’s always a postman that comes, in the full getup, and he sits in the seat by the door early in the morning – at exactly six-thirty – and eats a pastry and a coffee.
+Same thing every time.
 He only stays for fifteen minutes.
 There is always at least one man in a business suit.
 The outfit stays the same but the man inside changes.
 There is a man that sits in the corner near the shop’s only outlet and works on his computer.
 A PC.
 He is the only person that beats me here every morning; he must come right at six when they open.
 He always waits to order a coffee til 6:30, and he usually gets a cookie to go with it.
 I’ve made a friend too — one of the regulars and I struck up a conversation the other day and ended up talking for a long, long time.
-We always catch up now when we see each other there.
+He went to art school in Germany and lived in Europe for a while; now he writes books.
+He can also read in Latin.
+We always catch up when we see each other there.
 It’s wonderful, I’ve learned a lot from him, and it is always something to look forward to.

-Then there are the non-regulars.
-While they change every day, the patterns are the same.
-There is a large range of casualness – full-on business all the way to just-rolled-out-of-bed (me right now. read: brown sweatpants).
-Usually there are only one or two nonwhite people here, which while it does reflect this town as a whole, is always still somewhat shocking when I realize it.
-The men here, especially, are overwhelmingly middle-aged and white, and overwhelmingly clad in baseball cap, glasses and a sweatshirt (bearing the logo of some local brewing company).
+Then there are the non-regulars — the characters, I guess.
+While the individuals change every day, the patterns are the same.
+As an example, there are the dad-bros, as I call them in my head, who constitute probably 75% of the men I see here.
+They are overwhelmingly middle-aged and white, and overwhelmingly clad in baseball cap, glasses and a sweatshirt (bearing the logo of some local brewing company).
 They are overwhelmingly involved in a conversation with another man (or two or three) who looks more or less the same.
-“My wife” populates the majority of their sentences.
-And then there are the students.
+And there are the students.
 We always have laptops open, and we sit here for four or more hours and do… what?
-Click around between tabs on our computer for half a day?
+Click around between tabs on our computer for half a day, read stuff, write stuff?
 What is it we do when we “study”?
 I don’t know honestly, but we’re all here doing the same thing.

 From my little perch on the upper deck – this is where I always sit – the coffee shop space spreads below me, and so I can watch the room unfold without being too awkward.
 I love how it fills with conversation as the morning draws on.
 Conversation – or, rather, the conglomeration of multiple conversations – is a very specific sound, multi-layered, a low-sounding, dull hum punctuated by musical notes.
 It seems to have the texture of jam; you can imagine spreading it with a butter knife.
 It curls over surfaces but holds its form.
 Sometimes it rises up unexpectedly; often, as one voice gets louder, the rest do too.
 The laughter of one table merges with the seriousness of the one next to it.
 Young people talk quickly, excitedly; the two old men next to them have patience, slowness, carefulness with their voices.